rupakdas18/Fake-News-Detection-After-LLM-Laundering/README.md

 !["Methodology"](figures/Covid-19_comparison.png)
 *Figure 1: Performance of fake news detectors on human-written and LLM-paraphrased text on the Covid-19 dataset.*

-The classification performance for the human-written versus LLM paraphrased LIAR dataset is shown below.
+The classification performance for the human-written versus LLM paraphrased LIAR dataset is shown in Table 2.
+Figure 2 compares F1-scores among all the detectors.

 |           | Human-written |       |       |       | GPT-generated |       |       |       | Llama-generated |       |       |       | Pegasus-generated |       |       |       |
 |-----------|---------------|-------|-------|-------|---------------|-------|-------|-------|-----------------|-------|-------|-------|-------------------|-------|-------|-------|